Rays vs. White Sox Player Props Betting Odds

-Randy Arozarena and Andrew Vaughn are among the players with prop bets available when the Tampa Bay Rays and the Chicago White Sox play at Guaranteed Rate Field on Thursday (first pitch at 7:10 PM ET).
+Oddsmakers have listed player props for Yandy Diaz, Andrew Vaughn and others when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Friday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!